anpotter/pycrst/README.md

 # pycrst
 An Algorithm for Pythonizing Rhetorical Structures

 Potter, A. (Accepted).
 An algorithm for pythonizing rhetorical structures.
-In DiSLiDaS 2023.
+In _DiSLiDaS 2023_.
 Association for Computational Linguistics.